MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ## Installing Preview Releases

-When installing a PowerShell Core Preview release for Linux via a Package Repository, the package name changes from `powershell` to `powershell-preview`.
+When installing a PowerShell Preview release for Linux via a Package Repository, the package name changes from `powershell` to `powershell-preview`.

 Installing via direct download doesn't change, other than the file name.